TableMateio/searchiqs-cleaner-safari-extension/README.md

 # SearchIQS Cleaner - Safari Extension

-A Safari extension that automatically removes unwanted dialog boxes and overlays from www.searchiqs.com for a cleaner browsing experience, restores normal right-click functionality, and enables disabled form fields.
+A Safari extension that automatically removes unwanted dialog boxes and overlays from www.searchiqs.com for a cleaner browsing experience, restores normal right-click functionality, enables disabled form fields, and provides direct access to tax surplus records through an integrated Airtable panel.

 ## What It Does